cuba-platform/admin-tools-addon/README.md

      ```

 2. If a processor is implemented as a java bean, then specify a component name and a path
-to the required file in a configuration file.
+to the required file in the configuration file.
 If a processor is implemented as a class,
 then provide a path to the class.

      ```xml